Male vs. Female Brain: The Real Story

 It’s only recently that we’ve begun studying sex-based brain differences without trying to prove superiority, and instead, to understand the nuance.

-It means that the chemistry that rises first in response to the world may differ.
-Women might process emotion like ocean tides: deep, cyclical, informed by memory.
-Men may burn it off like lightning: fast, hot, over.
+But again, this doesn’t mean women aren’t brave or men aren’t emotional.
+It means that the chemistry that rises first in response to the world may vary a bit.
+Women might process emotion like ocean tides: deep, cyclical, and informed by detailed memory.
+Men might burn it off like lightning: fast, hot, over.

-Neither is better.
-Both are beautiful.
+Neither is better, but both are beautiful.

 The Role of Empathy

-This isn’t about being “nice.”
-It’s about being wired to read the room.
-To absorb a flicker of discomfort across a dinner table.
+This isn’t about being “nice,” it’s about being wired to read the room, to absorb a flicker of discomfort across a dinner table, or to know when someone needs comfort before they say a word.

-But again, this is a tendency, not a rule.
-Empathy is also learned.
-Boys raised with emotional validation show as much empathy as girls.
-Culture trains us as much as chemistry does.
+Boys raised with emotional validation show as much empathy as girls, culture trains us as much as chemistry does.

 Language and Logic